The Walkley Awards for Excellence in Journalism

 You’ve got 400 words – use them wisely!

-Your supporting statement is your chance to communicate directly with the Walkley Award judges.
+Your entry statement is your chance to communicate directly with the Walkley Award judges.
 It’s also something we draw on when we’re describing your (hopefully) Walkley-winning story on the big night.
 Stick to the word limit and leave yourself time to proofread.
 This is another reason not to leave your entry until the last minute!

 Do your homework – and make it easy for the judges